We Stop Unwanted Calls and Debt Collector Harassment.

 The harassing company pays our fees.

-The Better Business Bureau (BBB) indicates that Collection Technology, Inc. (CTI) was founded and incorporated in Southern California in 1954.
+They’re legit.
+The Better Business Bureau (BBB) indicates that Collection Technology, Inc. (CTI) is a legitimate collection agency founded and incorporated in Southern California in 1954.
 The BBB did not initiate a profile for CTI until 2014.
 Buzzfile lists a founding date for CTI of 1960, estimates their annual revenue at $11 million, and the size of their headquarters staff at 100 people.

 According to its website, CTI “meets all federal and state compliance requirements and follows the highest ethical philosophies and practices” in pursuit of its mission “to make a measurable difference through committed client partnerships, innovative solutions, and respectful customer service to achieve responsible recoveries and deliver top performance.”

 CTI offers Business Process Outsourcing (BPO) services in the form of first-party collections, pre-collection notification and billing, and early-out accounts receivable management.
 In addition, CTI is a full-service third-party collection agency that accepts both delinquent and charged off accounts.
 CTI’s clients include Fortune 500 companies; federal, state, and local government agencies; and small- to mid-sized businesses.
 Their clients are lenders in education;government; financial services and banks; healthcare; telecommunications; and utilities.